webdoc/template/README.md

 	&lt;p&gt;I'm a great and amazing guy, didn't I tell you baby?&lt;/p&gt;
 &lt;/div&gt;</pre>

-<p>A little care must be taken.
-A tab or slide can only belong to one group, and if it is inadvertently selected by another group it will cause some odd behaviour.</p>
+<p>Of course, this means you can create tab groups from non-sibling elements.
+A little care must be taken, however; all tabs in a group must share the same <code>data-selector</code>: a tab can only belong to one group, and if it is inadvertently selected by another group it will cause some odd behaviour.</p>

 <p>Inside tabs and slides, a couple of special links can be used for navigation:</p>

 <pre>&lt;a href=&quot;#prev&quot;&gt;Previous slide&lt;/a&gt;
 &lt;a href=&quot;#next&quot;&gt;Next slide&lt;/a&gt;</pre>

-<p>&ellips;navigating backwards and forwards through the group respectively.</p>
+<p>&#8230;navigating backwards and forwards through the group respectively.</p>

 <h3>Under the hood: the <code>activate</code> event</h3>